Aninstance/zws-wordpress-contacts-database/readme.txt

 * Add ability for administrators to define the administrator's notification email subject and message from the admin page.
 * Add feature to optionally require new registrants to confirm their email address before their account is made 'live' (hook into registration confirmation email that is already an option).
 * Add feature to allow contacts to modify their own stored data.
 This would necessitate creating a password at sign-up.
+* Test it works with additional countries and add those to the list of available countries of deployment.
-* Add selection of country, to extend functionality to other countries besides the UK (swap out the google API country attribute).
+* Add selection of language, to internationalise.
+* Add option to display distances in metric units rather than imperial (km rather than miles).
 * Add ability for administrator to select not to include the day/time feature.
 When not included, remove section from registration form, times button from display pages, and submit defaults of 00:00 to database).
 * Add presentation polish.
 * Refactor code to tidy up the mess!